 Trading Sites and Supply Chains

-EHL Group principal activities are motor vehicle sales and servicing, the supply of replacement parts, the repair of accident damaged vehicles and the rental of properties.
-Representing 20 of the world’s top brands trading from thirty businesses which geographically cover an area from the central belt of Scotland to Dundee in the north and Coldstream in the Borders.
+EHL Group’s principal activities are motor vehicle sales and servicing, the supply of replacement parts, the repair of accident damaged vehicles and the rental of properties.
+Representing 20 of the world’s top brands, we trade from thirty businesses geographically covering the central belt of Scotland to Dundee in the north and Coldstream in the Borders.

 In respect of EHL’s supply chain, as part of our due diligence process, we use our reasonable endeavours to conduct risk assessments of the third parties we work with and investigate, where feasible.

-EHL Group operate a zero tolerance policy in regards to slavery and human trafficking and is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+EHL Group operates a zero tolerance policy in regard to slavery and human trafficking and is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

-This Anti-Slavery Policy Statement is the principal articulation of EHL Group policy on slavery and human trafficking.
-It is intended to inform and influence all the operational procedures within our trading activities.
+This Anti-Slavery Policy Statement is the principal articulation of EHL Group policy on slavery and human trafficking and is intended to inform and influence all operational procedures within our trading activities.

-The stated Anti-Slavery Policy Statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure (amongst our other priorities) that slavery and human trafficking is not taking place anywhere in the business or related supply chains.
+The stated Anti-Slavery Policy Statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure that slavery and human trafficking is not taking place anywhere in the business or related supply chains.

-As part of our initiative to identify and mitigate risk (including in relation to that of human trafficking and slavery) we operate a range of policies and procedures appropriate to the different companies within the EHL Group.
-These include the policies and procedures in the following areas:
+As part of our initiative to identify and mitigate risk, we operate a range of policies and procedures appropriate to the different companies within the EHL Group.
+These include:

 • Employee Code of Conduct